BitAcademyDev/documentation/docs/exercises/introduction.md

 In case of a theory exercise you'll study all the information provided and visit some of the external links for more info.

 In case of a practical exercise, the description will contain steps which you'll go through.
-These steps are ment to guide you on a path to the expected outcome.
+These steps are meant to guide you on a path to the expected outcome.
-After completing this, thoroughly testing what you've made you can hand in your exercise.
+After completing this, and thoroughly testing what you've made you can hand in your exercise.
 After handing in, your exercise might be tested by [BLAST](blast).
 If BLAST says it's ok then the exercise might get reviewed by another human, until that's done you'll be allowed to continue a few times with the next exercise.